euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 one based on `CentOS 7`_.
 Virtual Machine disk images are available in vmdk, qcow2 and img formats.
 `Docker`_ containers are available as well.
-Scripts used to build and configure machines are available on GitHub so it is possible to run them on physical machines instead of VMs.
+The scripts used to build and configure machines are available on GitHub so it is possible to run them on physical machines instead of VMs.

 Again, Python plays important role in configuring myChEMBL.
 Since Docker is designed to run one process per container and ignores